dimsplendid/pkm/Communicating with a SQL database with SQLAlchemy.md

 `metadata` object: Keep all the information of a database schema together.
 This should only create once in the whole project and always use the same one throughout.

-`Table`: just like excel sheet, and it contains many `Column`s.
+`Table`: just like Excel sheet, and it contains many `Column`s.
 The first argument is the name of the table, followed by the metadata object.
 Then list all of the columns that should be defined in our table.

 In this practice, we also define the corresponding Pydantic model for the post entity.
 These must match the SQL definition to avoid any errors from the database when we try to insert a new row later.